Buying property?

 The house of your dreams

 Unfortunately, you will never find a perfect fit for a house.
 Even with ten times more money to spend, there will always be some compromises to be made.
-To make your search easier, write a list of your priorities, including “must-have” and “nice-to-have” features, and work from there.
-This will help you focus on what’s most important.
+So, to make your search easier, I recommend writing a list of priorities.
+Break it down into “must-have” features and “nice-to-have” features.
+This will help you focus on what’s truly important and make the process less overwhelming.

 A sad story